So What’s the Big Deal about Food Allergies?

 I’ve heard kids can die from food allergies.
 Is that true?

 Yes.
 Kids with food allergies can have a life-threatening reaction known as anaphylaxis (anna-fil-LACK-sis).
 The symptoms of anaphylaxis may occur shortly after having contact with an allergen and can get worse quickly.
-Anaphylaxis must be treated right away because it can cause death.
+Anaphylaxis must be treated right away to provide the best chance for improvement and prevent serious, potentially life-threatening complications.
 Symptoms of anaphylaxis can involve one or more symptoms of the skin, mouth, eyes, lungs, heart, gut and brain.
 Some symptoms may include hives, difficulty swallowing, trouble breathing or vomiting.

 How can I tell if I have a food allergy?